rodya-mirov/Infinite-Tile-Engine-2D/README.md

 in conjunction with [Yar's work][oga1], which was used in previous versions of this project, but is not in the current build.

+A few (solid color) tiles, as well as the line-art person, were drawn by me, and are licensed under the same license as the rest of the project.

 [oga1]: http://opengameart.org/content/isometric-64x64-outside-tileset
 [oga2]: http://opengameart.org/content/isometric-64x64-medieval-building-tileset